lazysegtree/carto/README.md

    - Refer to the road map.
 There is many features yet to be completed.
 Pull Requests are appreciated
 4. What can I contribute?
    - Themes, and features can be contributed.
-   - Refactors will be frowned on, and may take a longer time before merging
+   - Refactors will be frowned on, and may take a longer time before merging.
 5. I want to add a feature/theme/etc!
 How do I do so?
    - You need [uv](https://docs.astral.sh/uv) at minimum. [pre-commit](https://pre-commit.com/) and [ruff](https://docs.astral.sh/ruff) are recommended to be installed.
-   - Clone the repo, and inside it, run `uv sync` and `pre-commit install`
+   - Clone the repo, and inside it, run `uv sync` and `pre-commit install`.
-   - Make your changes, ensure that your changes are properly formatted (via the pre-commit hook), before pushing to a **custom** branch on your fork
+   - Make your changes, ensure that your changes are properly formatted (via the pre-commit hook), before pushing to a **custom** branch on your fork.
 6. How do I make a feature suggestion?
    - Open an issue using the `feature-request` tag.
 Issue templates will come soon.
-7. Why is it on [test.pypi.org](https://test.pypi.org) and not [pypi.org](https://pypi.org)
-   - I need somewhere to act as a mini sadbox to learn more about pypi before I make any permenant mistakes in the actual app to be listed on the main pypi repository
-8. Why not ratatui or bubbletea??? <sub><i>angry noises</i></sub>
+7. Why not ratatui or bubbletea??? <sub><i>angry noises</i></sub>
    - I like python.
-9. When will it be completed?
+8. When will it be completed?
    - When it is completed.

 ### Road map